Call 803-252-2911 for non emergency related incidents.

 - A case number is very helpful as well.

-- We accept cash and checks only for reports.
+We ONLY accept cash and checks as forms of payment for reports.

 Yes.
 The City of Columbia is continually searching for qualified applicants to fill entry-level Police Officer positions.
 Because of increasing staff levels, transfers, and retirements, the Columbia Police Department usually has at least one Police Officer vacancy at any given time.
 Applications accepted on a continuous basis, and the most qualified are selected to participate in the hiring process.
 Those not selected remain on file with the Human Resources Department.